brevzin/cpp_proposals/3294_code_injection/code-injection.md

 First, we need to print the name of the function we're calling.
 This is easy, since we have the function and can just ask for its name.

 Second, we need to actually forward the parameters of the function into our member `impl`.
-This is not easy:
+This is, seemingly, very hard:

 ::: std
 ```cpp